 STEM students are not necessarily smarter, but they do have a range of skills that equip them well for life in general and a wide range of vocations.
 STEM subjects open up many different fields of higher education, even in artistic disciplines such as architecture, sound engineering, or graphic design.

 STEM programs also expose students to various technologies in ways that enhance lifelong learning ability and adaptability in a rapidly changing world.
+For more, check out our article STEM 101: What Every Parent Should Know.

 Related Post: When considering a field of study or STEM major, think ahead to what career path this may lead to.
 We took a look at top STEM careers, as well as STEM careers that don’t require a college degree.